imdipul/TCGA-BRCA-DGE-Analysis/README.md

 All raw data are public and unrestricted, available from the NCI Genomic Data Commons (https://portal.gdc.cancer.gov) under project identifiers **TCGA-BRCA** and **TCGA-LUAD**.
 No proprietary, restricted-access, or personally identifying data are used or redistributed in this repository — only derived summary statistics (DESeq2 and GO enrichment result tables).

-## Citation

-If you use this pipeline or its results, please cite:

-> Poudel D. Convergent and tissue-specific transcriptomic programs in breast and lung adenocarcinoma: a comparative RNA-sequencing, survival, and protein-interaction network analysis using TCGA data. *Submitted to PLOS ONE, 2026.*

-(Citation will be updated with full publication details upon acceptance.)

 ## License